tiepdotme/bodhinyana-group.github.io/_posts/2017-04-19-to-be-confirmed.markdown

 ---
 layout: post
-title: The Guardians of the World (Hiri-ottappa)
+title: The Guardians of the World (hiri-ottappa)
 date: 2017-04-19 19:30:00
 leader: Pat
 ---